 Is there still common law marriage in Georgia?

 On or after January 1, 1997, no common law marriage shall be entered into in the state of Georgia.
 However, otherwise valid common law marriages entered into prior to January 1, 1997 are recognized.

 Do I need to live in Georgia to get a divorce here?

-Yes, at least one spouse must be a “bona fide” resident of the State of Georgia for at least six months prior to the filing of the petition for divorce.
+Yes, at least one spouse must be a “bona fide” resident of the State of Georgia for at least a six-month period of time prior to the filing of the petition for divorce.

 Does Georgia have “no-fault” divorce?

 Yes.
 For a “no-fault” divorce, one spouse must state a belief that the marriage is “irretrievably broken” and that the husband and wife are unable to resolve their marital differences with no hope of reconciliation.

 Does Georgia have “fault” divorce?